anonymousNulID/llm4firm/README.md

 ## 🕸️ Firmware Collection System (FirmCrawler)

-firmcrawler is used for automated collection of firmware files from various manufacturers.
+**FirmCrawler** is used for automated collection of firmware files from various manufacturers.
 The system is built upon and optimized from [WebVoyager](https://langchain-ai.github.io/langgraph/tutorials/web-navigation/web_voyager/) [[paper]](https://arxiv.org/abs/2401.13919), implementing a multi-agent collaboration system for large-scale firmware collection.
 WebVoyager is an innovative Large Multimodal Model (LMM) powered web agent that can complete user instructions end-to-end by interacting with real-world websites.

 ### ✅ Supported Vendors and URLs